 Premium credit cards are getting more expensive.
-The Amex Platinum sits at $695 per year.
-The Chase Sapphire Reserve is $550.
-The Amex Gold is $325.
+As of early 2026, the Amex Platinum is published at $895 per year (raised from $695 in September 2025), the Chase Sapphire Reserve at $795 (raised from $550 in June 2025), and the Amex Gold at $325 (all subject to issuer terms and pricing changes).
 Even mid-tier cards that used to cost $95 have quietly crept up in recent years.

 For the points-and-miles community, these fees are often worth it — but only if you're actually using the benefits.
 And the single most expensive mistake you can make is letting an annual fee post without first deciding whether you want to keep, downgrade, or cancel the card.